TimWilde/timwilde.github.io/projects.md

 ## [Estimator](/estimator)
 ![Estimator Screenshot](/public/img/estimator.png){:.right}
-After working in a Web Agency environment for quite a few years, more often than not an estimate for work was required before having the full picture.
-I prefer a bit more structure than just a finger in the air (or elsewhere) to get a number, so I put together Estimator - a little tool to help derive estimates for projects.
+After working in a Web Agency environment for quite a few years I found that, more often than not, estimates for work were required before having the full picture.
+I prefer a bit more structure than just a finger in the air (or elsewhere) to get to a number so I put together Estimator - a little tool to help derive estimates for projects.

 ---